 The routine open() takes a number of different flags.
-In this example, the second parameter creates the file (O_CREAT) if it does not exist, ensures that the file can only be written to (O_WRONLY), and, if the file already exists, truncates it to a size of zero bytes thus removing any existing content (O_TRUNC).
-The third parameter specifies permissions, in this case making the file readable and writable by the owner.
+In this example, the program creates the file (O_CREAT), can only write to that file while opened in this manner (O_WRONLY), and, if the file already exists, first truncate it to a size of zero bytes thus removing any existing content (O_TRUNC).

-ASIDE: THE CREAT() SYSTEM CALL The older way of creating a file is to call creat(), as follows:
+ASIDE: THE CREAT () SYSTEM CALL

+The older way of creating a file is to call creat (), as follows:

 '''

-int fd = creat("foo"); // option: add second flag to set permissions
+int fd = creat("foo");

 '''